Video: Toe Blake was one of toughest players, best coaches

 The following season, Blake finished third in the NHL with 67 points and was named to the First All-Star Team for the third time.
 He also helped Richard score 50 goals in 50 games.

-In 1945-46 Blake stunned the hockey world by reforming his rugged ways, becoming the unlikely winner of the Lady Byng Trophy for sportsmanship.
-The Canadiens won the Cup again in 1946 as the "Punch Line" outplayed Chicago's great "Pony Line" of Max and Doug Bentley and Bill Mosienko in the first round and the Boston Bruins' legendary "Kraut Line" of Milt Schmidt, Bobby Bauer and Woody Dumart in the Final.
+In 1945-46, Blake stunned the hockey world by reforming his rugged ways, becoming the unlikely winner of the Lady Byng Trophy for sportsmanship.
+The Canadiens won the Cup again in 1946 as the "Punch Line" outplayed Chicago's great "Pony Line" of Max and Doug Bentley with Bill Mosienko in the first round and the Boston Bruins' legendary "Kraut Line" of Milt Schmidt, Bobby Bauer and Woody Dumart in the Final.
 Blake again scored the Cup winner, becoming the second NHL player to do so twice.

 But in January 1948, a collision with Bill Juzda of the New York Rangers resulted in a compound fracture of his leg, ending his NHL playing days.
 His leadership was such, however, that Blake remained with the Canadiens the rest of the season, continuing to act as captain everywhere but on the ice, serving as the link between players and management.

-He moved to the minor leagues as a player/coach for a couple of years, then devoted himself to coaching full time, coming back to the NHL in 1955 and guiding the Canadiens to an unprecedented eight Stanley Cup titles between 1956 and 1968 (he was inducted into the Hall of Fame in 1966).
+He moved to the minor leagues as a player/coach for a couple of years, then devoted himself to coaching full time, coming back to the NHL in 1955 and guiding the Canadiens to an unprecedented eight Stanley Cup titles between 1956 and 1968 (he was inducted into the Hockey Hall of Fame as a player in 1966).
 Blake was just as tough behind the bench as he had been on the ice.
 "It's the way I am," he said.
 "It's the only way I know how to get there."

 Toe Blake was forever the embodiment of "old-time hockey."